BibleReadingPlan/BibleReadingPlans/README.md

 ## Upgrade Notice

-## 3.0-alpha-3 ##
+## 3.0-alpha-4 ##

 This version:

-1. IN PROGRESS (Audio working when both OT and NT audio is available, but not when one or the other is not.
-Apocrypha is no longer working):: Adds ability to have audio for many of the languages and versions from the Bible Brain API.
+1. IN PROGRESS (Table of Contents drops Apocrypha readings.
+Readings using other than the Bible Brain API need to be tested, as well as reading plans other than those of the ACNA.
+Also, a lot of work still needs doing on the settings pagge.): Adds ability to have audio for many of the languages and versions from the Bible Brain API.

-1. TO DO: Adds DocBlocks to (some) methods/functions.
+1. TO DO: Populate DocBlocks for methods/functions.

 ## 2.2.3